Posted byon under

 Let's start by creating a directory where the project will live.
 I'm going to call this directory microblog, since that is the name of the application:

-If you are using a Python 3 version, virtual environment support is included in it, so all you need to do to create one is this:
+Support for virtual environments is included in all recent versions of Python, so all you need to do to create one is this:

 $ python3 -m venv venv